Psilocybe cubensis: Psychedelic and entheogenic use

-Singer noted that Psilocybe cubensis had psychoactive properties in 1949.
+Singer noted in 1949 that Psilocybe cubensis had psychoactive properties.

 In Australia, the use of psychoactive mushrooms grew rapidly between 1969 and 1975.

 In a 1992 paper, locals and tourists in Thailand were reported to consume P. cubensis and related species in mushroom omelets—particularly in Ko Samui and Ko Pha-ngan.
 At times, omelets were adulterated with LSD, resulting in prolonged intoxication.
 A thriving subculture had developed in the region.
 Other localities, such as Hat Yai, Ko Samet, and Chiang Mai, also had some reported usage.

 In 1996, jars of honey containing Psilocybe cubensis were confiscated at the Dutch-German border.
 Upon examination, it was revealed that jars of honey containing psychedelic mushrooms were being sold at Dutch coffee shops.

-P. cubensis is probably the most widely known of the psilocybin-containing mushrooms used for triggering psychedelic experiences after ingestion.
+P. cubensis is one of the most widely known of the psilocybin-containing mushrooms used for triggering psychedelic experiences after ingestion.